dreamy89/getting-and-cleaning-data-course-project/README.md

 6. Look up activity descriptive names to the activities variable.
 7. Summarize the data by activities and subject, calculate means of all the measures.
 8. Output summarized dataset.

+mean.txt - The summarized file from step 8 of run_analysis.R

+CodeBook.md - Indicate all the variables and summaries calculated, along with units, and any other relevant information.